 Address and Map

-Houses of Parliament, Westminster, London SW1A 0AA.
+UK Parliament, Westminster, London SW1A 0AA.

 Visitors wishing to purchase tickets for tours should go to the Ticket Office located at the front of Portcullis House (post code SW1A 2LW, marked 5 on the map).

 Visitors travelling on the London Underground can use the District, Circle or Jubilee lines to get to Westminster station, which is fully wheelchair accessible.
 Victoria, Charing Cross and Waterloo mainline stations are about 20 minutes away by foot and have connecting buses.

 Buses stop near Parliament Square in Victoria Street and towards Trafalgar Square in Whitehall.
 All buses in London are now wheelchair accessible.

 A number of river boat operators offer services that stop at Westminster Pier.
 The ramps can be quite steep so visitors using a manual wheelchair may need assistance.

 Travelling on foot, visitors can access Parliament via Westminster Bridge and Waterloo Bridge.
 Both are wheelchair accessible, as are the Golden Jubilee pedestrian bridges which connect the South Bank with Victoria Embankment.